ratatui/ratatui-website/src/tutorial/app.md

 This struct will contain all of our "persistent" data and will be passed to any function that needs to know the current state of the application.

-(~~Read [Concepts]() to explore some other models.~~ [Work in progress])
+(Read [Application Pattern Concepts](../concepts/storing_state.md) to explore some other models)

 ## Application modes
 Often it is beneficial to imagine that there are several 'modes' the application can be in.
 Thinking this way will make it easier to segregate everything from what window is getting drawn, to what keybinds to listen for.
 We will be using the application's state and enums to track two things.
-The first thing we are going to track is what screen the user should be seeing, and the second will be an optional enum that only applies while the user is editing a key-value pair, that tracks which (key or value) should be highlighted for the user.
+The first thing we are going to track is what screen the user should be seeing, and the second will be an optional enum that only applies while the user is editing a key-value pair that tracks which (key or value) should be highlighted for the user.

 In this tutorial application, we will have three "screens":